the-blundell-lab/AgeRelatedClonalDynamics/README.md

 ### Scripts

+- evolutionary\_functions.py contains all functions relevant to the evolutionary modelling.
+These are imported into the data processing notebooks.

 - UKB data pipeline (TO ADD)

 - Single fitness model with least-squares minimisation (Plotting complete - Fig. 1 and supplmenetary figures)